Mr2803/pinOnIt/README.md

 ## Server Side
 As for the server instead.
 You will need to create a new access for the Mongo db.
-Create an env file inside the backend folder using the environment variable `MONGO_URL` and assigned your mongodb+srv value ( mongodb+srv://<YOUR_USERNAME>:<YOUR_PASSWORD>@cluster0.zukns.mongodb.net/<YOUR_DB>?retryWrites=true&w=majority )
+Create an env file inside the backend folder using the environment variable `MONGO_URL` and assigned your mongodb+srv value <br/>

+mongodb+srv://<YOUR_USERNAME>:<YOUR_PASSWORD>@cluster0.zukns.mongodb.net/<YOUR_DB>?retryWrites=true&w=majority

 ## API Keys Client

 For this demo to work, please create a Google Map API Key (with google platform), and ensure that the two services below are enabled... otherwise it won't work!
-This API key must be in the environment variable `REACT_APP_GOOGLE_MAP`.
+This API key must be in the environment variable in frontend folder .env file with name `REACT_APP_GOOGLE_MAP`.

 - Maps JavaScript API
 - Places API